mekomsolutions/openmrs-cd/README.md

 ```
 gradle deploy
 ```
 This deploys the Docker image on the Mekom Solutions Docker Hub repository.
-This is not run by default when running the `gradle build` of the parent Gradle project
+This is not run by default or by the parent build, see below.

-### The 'jenkins_home' component
+### The 'jenkins' component

-OpenMRS CD not only needs a Docker image for its binaries but also requires a Jenkins Home folder providing the base Jenkins configuration.
+OpenMRS CD not only needs a Docker image for its binaries but also requires a 'Jenkins home' folder that provides the Jenkins preconfiguration.

 ```
-cd jenkins_home/
+cd jenkins/
 gradle build
 ```
-This will package a zip archive of the jenkins_home folder.
+This will package a zip archive of the jenkins folder.

-**Note:** _Developing with the Jenkins_home component requires to use `git clean -Xdf`.
+**Note:** _Developing with the jenkins component may require to use `git clean -Xdf` from time to time.
 Please read the [note for developpers](jenkins/README.md) first._

-### The 'jobs' component

-This folder holds the Pipelines that the Jenkins server will fetch directly from GitHub.
-They do not need to be packaged and deployed.
-That is why, unlike the other components, 'jobs' does not implement any build task.

-### The 'app' component
+### The parent project (root folder)

-The 'app' folder provides scripts and resources run by the Jenkins pipelines and jobs.
+Finally it is possible to build everything at once from the root level:
 ```
-cd app/
 gradle build
 ```
-This will run tests tasks configured for this build and generate a zip packaged file of all scripts and resources if successful.

-The zip package is located at the default Gradle location for build artifacts: **./app/build/distributions/**
+This will cascade down to all child builds and run them.